denten-books/plain-text/1-chapter.md

 will appear much later), through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

+If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
+Many, many third parties were involved in that act of communication.
+And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
+Close reading limited to the parsing of content and representation risks missing the machinations of naked circuit control.
+It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
+For now I ask only, Who controls the machine?
+But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 [^ln1-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.